This is the current preview version, and still a bit a work in progress. It is

 forward for many millions of years, forming a chain of over 130 volcanic islands that

-has culminated...so far...in the inhabitable islands we know today.
+has culminated...so far...in the inhabitable islands we know today and an island now

 01:48 -03:26